Lebo-Madikane/system-engineering-devops/shell-basics/README.md

-0-A script that prints the absolute path name of the current working directory.
+0-A bash script that prints the absolute path name of the current working directory.

-1-A script that display the contents list of the current working directory.
+1-A bash script that display the contents list of the current working directory.

-2-A script that changes the current working directory to the root directory.
+2-A bash script that changes the current working directory to the root directory.

-3-A script that clears the standard output (screen).
+3-A bash script that clears the standard output (screen).

-4-A script that creates a directoty.
+4-A bahs script that creates a directoty.

+5-A bash script that creates a file.